WeblateOrg/weblate/docs/user/translating.rst

 translated string is not too long:

 * The default limitation for translation is ten times longer than the source string.
-This can be turned off by :setting:`LIMIT_TRANSLATION_LENGTH_BY_SOURCE_LENGTH`.
-In case you are hitting this, it might be also caused by a monolingual translation erroneously set up as bilingual one, making Weblate mistaking the translation key for the actual source string.
-See :ref:`bimono` for more info.
+This can be turned off with :setting:`LIMIT_TRANSLATION_LENGTH_BY_SOURCE_LENGTH`.
+  Truncations might be also caused by a monolingual translation erroneously set up as a bilingual one, making Weblate mistake the translation key for the actual source string.
+More info in :ref:`bimono`.
-* Maximal length in characters defined by translation file or flag, see :ref:`check-max-length`.
+* Maximal length in characters defined by translation file or flag, as per :ref:`check-max-length`.
-* Maximal rendered size in pixels defined by flags, see :ref:`check-max-size`.
+* Maximal rendered size in pixels as defined by flags, as per :ref:`check-max-size`.

 .. _machine-translation: